ga4gh-discovery/ga4gh-case-discovery/README.md

 Record Meta components can represent data associated to a record but not actually part of the record data, for example the contact information for a subjects responsible clinician.

+## Content of components

 Individual components are defined in individual JSON Schema files in YAML format, and combined using JSON Scheam referencing to construct the request and response JSON Scheam.

+It is recommended that request and response payloads are validated using these schemas to confirm compliance.
+The YAML files may be convered into JSON files using the npm run script provided.
+Further details on this are provided in the [json_schema](/ga4gh-discovery/ga4gh-discovery-search/json_schema) folder README.md.

 # Security